kristoffer-dyrkorn/flightsimulator/README.md

 ## Attributions

 - Terrain elevation data is provided by the [Norwegian Mapping Authority](https://www.kartverket.no) and is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
-- Satellite photos are Copernicus Sentinel-2 data (from july 2018), provided by the [Norwegian Mapping Authority](https://www.kartverket.no), licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+- Satellite photos are Copernicus Sentinel-2 data (from july 2019), provided and processed by the [Norwegian Mapping Authority](https://www.kartverket.no), licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
 - Flight dynamics code is translated and rewritten from https://www.cds.caltech.edu/~murray/projects/afosr95-vehicles/models/f16/
 - Brown noise generator is taken from https://noisehack.com/generate-noise-web-audio-api/
 - Node.js http server code is taken from https://adrianmejia.com/blog/2016/08/24/building-a-node-js-static-file-server-files-over-http-using-es6/
 - 3D model of F-16 is taken from http://www.domawe.net/2015/10/f-16c-fighting-falcon-free-3d-models.html
+- The application uses [three.js](https://threejs.org/) (MIT License), and [proj4js](https://github.com/proj4js/proj4js).

 ## License